 In addition to opportunities afforded by each of the individual language programs, Romance studies courses explore topics of broad concern to scholars in each of our languages and literatures.
 These RL courses are often team-taught or taught by faculty themselves versed in more than one romance language and literature.
 Each year these RL courses are enhanced by guest speakers, writers, and artists who bring the poly-lingual atmosphere of the romance world to life.
 Recent examples include: Multicultures of the Romance World; Autobiographies; the History of the Book; Petrarchisms in the Early Modern World; Contemporary Jewish Writers, and Chivalric romance in French and Italian, to name only a few.
 The excitement generated by spaces of difference, of cultures in conversation but not necessarily in agreement is contagious and builds a deep sense of shared community in Romance Languages.

-To compliment these pluri-cultural opportunities in three languages, the Department of Romance Languages features an international faculty and graduate student body hailing from places as diverse as Bolivia, Cameroon, Canada, Chile, Colombia, France, Italy, Madagascar, Mexico, Spain, and Romania.
+To complement these pluricultural opportunities in three languages, the Department of Romance Languages features an international faculty and graduate student body hailing from places as diverse as Bolivia, Brazil, Cameroon, Canada, Chile, Colombia, France, Italy, Madagascar, Mexico, Spain, and Romania.
 The romance population creates a dynamic world of activity and actualizes your international education in daily encounters.